Scaling and Population Loss in Mexican Urban Centres: Results

 \section{Results}

 { Data from four census waves, spanning 1990 to 2020 at 10-year intervals, were used to measure changes in population density distribution and the effects on distances to the urban centre in 69 metropolitan areas of Mexico \cite{InegiCensus}.
-We used the 2020 definitions of Mexican metropolitan areas \cite{jimenezuribeMetropolisMexico20202023} and considered the urban population within the limits of the central urban cluster in 2020.
-The urban population within the geographical limits was disaggregated onto a regular grid of $470 \times 470$ m resolution, allowing us to track population change within each cell over time (details in the Methods Section).
-Distance to the city centre is one of the most critical urban form features related to many urban elements, such as transportation, car ownership \cite{berrill2024comparing}, air pollution \cite{IUNGMAN2024e489}, and even patterns of victimisation \cite{prieto2023weekly}.
-Through analysing any location in a city based on concentric rings around the centre, we aim to capture the spatial dynamics of dispersion and expansion as these cities grow \cite{burgess1925growth, seto2010new, land9060200}.
-We take the historical point of origin, typically marked by the location where the city was first established, as the city centre (details in Supplementary Note 1).
-Although there are other candidates to be considered as the city centre, it has little impact for a radial analysis of a city (Supplementary Note 1).
-Results show that despite experiencing population growth, all cities lost population near the city centre.
-For example, in 1990, approximately 485,000 people lived within 5 km of Monterrey's centre, but by 2020, this number had decreased to 377,000 (Figure \ref{fig:maps}).
-A similar phenomenon occurred in Guadalajara, where the population within 5 km of the centre dropped from 866,000 to 626,000 in 30 years.
-The central part of Mexico City lost 166,000 people within the same radius during the same period.
-Yet, those metropolitan areas --the three largest in Mexico-- increased their population during that period by 99\%, 71\%, and 38\%, respectively. }
+We used the 2020 definitions of Mexican metropolitan areas \cite{jimenezuribeMetropolisMexico20202023} and considered the urban population within the central urban cluster's 2020 limits.
+The urban population within the geographical limits was disaggregated onto a regular grid with a resolution of $470 \times 470$ m, allowing us to track population change within each cell over time (Figure \ref{fig:methods}).
+More details in Methods. }

 {

 }